-Your ProtoSounds® equipped engine features an operator controlled freight yard sound set.
+Your Proto-Sound® equipped engine features an operator controlled freight yard sound set.
 Once activated, this easy to use feature plays the sound of freight yard activities whenever the operator places the engine in the neutral position.

-Arming The Freight Yard Feature
+Arming The Freight Yard Sounds Feature

-Before the freight yard sounds can be heard, ProtoSounds® must activate the feature so that the next time the engine enters the neutral position, the sounds can play, The feature can be activated one of two ways.
+Before the freight yard sounds can be heard, Proto-Sound® must activate the feature so that the next time the engine enters the neutral position, the sounds can play, The feature can be activated one of two ways.

-Option 1: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds® No. 5906 bell activation button) you can activate the feature by pressing and holding the bell button for three seconds or longer (it doesn't matter if you are in forward, neutral or reverse).
+Option 1: If you are using the Z-500 transformer or any transformer using a separate bell button controller to ring your bell (including the Lionel Railsounds® No. 5906 bell activation button) vou can activate the feature by pressing and holding the bell button for three seconds or longer (it doesn't matter if you are in forward, neutral or reverse).
 You will hear the bell chiming turn on and if you listen carefully you should hear an air release sound after three seconds have passed at which time you can release the bell button.
 (Note: because the air release sound is hard to hear, we recommend that you count out a full three seconds before releasing the bell button.)
 The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
 If you were in neutral when you triggered the brake feature, interrupt the transformer throttle to enter either forward or reverse to allow the engine to begin running.
 (Note: the feature will only be activated in the first direction state you enter after triggering the feature from the neutral position.
-You cannot interrupt the brake feature active.)
+You cannot interrupt the power twice to enter another direction state and still have the brake feature active.)
 Once your engine begins running, you can trigger the sounds to begin playing whenever you enter neutral.